Kyle Gibson: Philadelphia Phillies

 On July 30, 2021, Gibson was traded to the Philadelphia Phillies along with Ian Kennedy, Hans Crouse, and cash considerations in exchange for Spencer Howard, Kevin Gowdy, and Josh Gessner.
 He recorded his 1,000th career strikeout in his Phillies debut on August 1, fanning Michael Pérez of the Pittsburgh Pirates in the fifth inning of a 15–4 Phillies rout.
 Gibson hit his only major league home run in a game against the Pirates on September 24.
 This would be the final home run by a Phillies pitcher before the National League adopted the designated hitter the following season.

+During a game in July 2022 against the Cardinals, he gave up home runs to four consecutive batters in the 1st inning with two outs.
+He was the 7th pitcher to do so in MLB history.

 In 2022, Gibson was 10–8 with a 5.05 ERA and 144 strikeouts in 167 2/3 innings pitched across 31 starts.
 He gave up 24 home runs, 10th-most in the NL.

 Baltimore Orioles

 On December 5, 2022, Gibson signed a one-year contract with the Baltimore Orioles.
 He achieved the 100th win of his MLB career in a 7-3 victory over the New York Mets at Camden Yards on August 5, 2023.
 In 2023, Gibson was 15-9 (his 15 wins were third in the league) with a 4.73 ERA and 157 strikeouts in a league-leading 33 starts over 192 innings (6th in the league), as he had the second-best range factor per 9 innings of all pitchers in the league (1.55).
 He became a free agent following the season.